Dr. Jose Lam

 B.Comm.
 (Hons.)
 (Co-op.)
 (Memorial), M.B.A.
 (Dalhousie); Lecturer

-Areas of Interests: Professor Turner is particularly interested in perception and attitudes related to branding in sport, especially as these topics relate to national (NSOs) and international sporting organizations (ISOs).
-At present, she is exploring her interest area of management challenges in the non-profit sector through preliminary research around the challenges of definition and measurement in the field of social entrepreneurship.
+Areas of Interests: Professor Turner is particularly interested in perception and attitudes related to branding and consumer behaviour in sport, especially as these topics relate to national (NSOs) and international sporting organizations (ISOs) and major events.
+She is also keenly interested in the area of management challenges in the non-profit sector.

 Dr. Jacqueline Walsh